nesi/support-docs/docs/Getting_Started/Accounts,_Projects_and_Allocations/Project_Extensions_and_New_Allocations_on_Existing_Projects.md

 -   First and subsequent allocations are subject to the NeSI allocation size and duration limits in force at the time they are considered by our reviewers.
--   An allocation from an institution\'s entitlement is subject to approval by that institution.
+-   An allocation from an institution's entitlement is subject to approval by that institution.

-## Requests for project extensions without a new compute allocation {#01FZGW1M7EDQV5CE64DPMFYVHX}
+## Requests for project extensions without a new compute allocation

 In some circumstances, you may wish to extend your project without receiving a new allocation of compute units or node hours for the